30

 BEER 7/10

 As good as it is, it was even better pre-COVID.
 I miss the old Guinness bar, and it seems as if many of the locals have been pushed out for the “craft options” of the big brewers.
-That said, Elysian, Goose Island, Golden Road, and Kona aren’t bad options, and there’s a healthy assortment of macrobrews and imports.
+That said, Elysian, Firestone Walker, Stone, Golden Road, and Kona aren’t bad options, and there’s a healthy assortment of imports.

-A little hunting will find you California brews from Firestone Walker, Drakes, Lagunitas, and Calicraft.
+A little hunting will find you California brews from Henhouse, Racer, Drakes, and Calicraft.
 The best concentration of locals is in the Gastropub attached to the Shibe Park Tavern.
 And the Treehouse often has a yummy local option or two.

 NEIGHBORHOOD 1/10

-This is another reason why it’d be good to get out of the Coliseum.
+This is another reason why the A’s are leaving the Coliseum.
 There’s nothing of note around it, and it gets seedy in a hurry meaning you really don’t want to be wandering too far on foot at night.
 While parts of Oakland are kinda funky and have a gritty hipness to them, this isn’t one of them.

 COST 4/5